-We make this hamburger vegetable soup at least once a month at our house.
-We usually always have a package of hamburger meat in the freezer, so this or my hamburger casserole recipe are some of go-to meals when I’m running short on dinner ideas.
+This soup or my hamburger casserole recipe are some of go-to ground beef recipes when I’m running short on dinner ideas.
 Just like my easy goulash recipe it’s also a great way to use up any extra veggies sitting in the fridge.
-We also love this easy goulash recipe for the same reasons!